A'ja Wilson: Personal life

 Wilson's mother, Eva Rakes Wilson, worked as a court stenographer for the Richland County School District 1 in Columbia, South Carolina.
 Wilson's father, Roscoe Wilson Jr., played college basketball at Benedict College and professionally in Europe for 10 seasons.
 Wilson has an older brother, Renaldo, who also played professional basketball overseas.
 Wilson is a Christian and grew up with strong ties to the religion (one of her grandfathers was a minister).

 Wilson majored in mass communications at the University of South Carolina, graduating in May 2018.
 Wilson established the A'ja Wilson Foundation in 2019 that advocates for preventing bullying and education around dyslexia.
 She is also a member of the WNBA Social Justice Council.

 Wilson is a member of Alpha Kappa Alpha sorority.
 She has multiple tattoos, including one for her late grandmother.
-Wilson is currently in a relationship with Miami Heat power forward Bam Adebayo.
+Wilson is currently in a relationship with Miami Heat center Bam Adebayo.